ashiklom/forte-drake-lesson/outline.md

 ## Upload your code to GitHub

 Go back to RStudio.
-There is no way to register a remote via GUI, so have to do a bit more command line git.
+There is no convenient way to register a remote via GUI, so have to do a bit more command line git.

 ## A bit of Git CLI